-Danny was originally a contemporary of former England squad mate Jordan Crane at Leeds Carnegie after learning the game at Prince Henry's Grammar School in Otley.
-He appeared for the market town club before joining Carnegie in 2003, having first played for West Park Leeds minis and been a member of the Sheffield Wednesday Football Academy.
+Danny learnt the game at Prince Henry's Grammar School in Otley and appeared for the market town club before joining Carnegie in 2003, having been a member of the Sheffield Wednesday Football Academy.

-His Test breakthrough was during England’s summer tour of New Zealand in 2008 when he played off the bench for Richard Wigglesworth in Auckland and then scored a try from his own tapped penalty after starting the second Test in Christchurch.
-He began every RBS 6 Nations Championship match in 2010 and toured Australasia that June.
-Danny won his 40th cap against Italy at Twickenham in March 2013 before being rested for England’s summer tour of South America.
+His Test breakthrough was during England’s summer tour of New Zealand in 2008 when he played off the bench for Richard Wigglesworth in Auckland and then scored a try from his own tapped penalty after starting in the second Test.

 74 points – 13T, 3DG